ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For all version dates
 {: #22-july-2025-all-version-dates-beta}

 This release introduces the following updates for accounts that have special approval to preview and use these features.
-Although usage of these features is restricted, changes to schemas (such as new properties) will be visible to all accounts.
+Although usage of these features is restricted, changes to schemas (such as new properties) are visible to all accounts.

 **File shares with regional availability.** You can now [create file shares](/apidocs/vpc-beta#create-share) with regional availability by specifying the `rfs` profile.
 When creating file shares with regional availability, the `zone` property must not be specified.
 For more information, see [About File Storage for VPC](/docs/vpc?topic=vpc-file-storage-vpc-about).
 See also [Storage known issues](/docs/vpc?topic=vpc-known-issues#storage-vpc-known-issues).